methylDragon/knowledge-hoard/The-Hoard/Math.md

 ##### L∞-norm (Maximum Norm)

-Also known as the infinity or supremum norm
+Also known as the infinity or supremum norm.

 The **maximum element** of the vector.
 $$